dotnet/docs-maui/docs/macios/xcsync.md

     Sets the verbosity level of the command.
 Allowed values are `Detailed`, `Diagnostic`, `Minimal`, `Normal`, `Quiet`.
 Default value is `Normal`.
 - **`-d|--dotnet-path <PATH>`**

     Path to .NET SDK.
-Default value is path from parent process if dotnet, otherwise falls back to `dotnet` on PATH.
+Default value is path from parent process if it is `dotnet`, otherwise falls back to `dotnet` on PATH.
 - **`-h|--help`**

     Shows help and usage information